 A major concern is that the increasing number of people living with this undesirable health condition, which is known as dementia is becoming a global challenge and this really necessitates immense attention.
 Despite the medications given to dementia patients, there appear to be no reversals to normalcy nor any cure.
 The point is that most drugs such as donepezil, used for treating dementia patients have been reported to exhibit terrible side effects.
 Besides, caring for dementia patients has never been easy as the patients usually have special dementia care plan.

-Honestly, this actually got me thinking about other natural ways without side-effects that can be used to tackle this devastating menace to humanity.
+Honestly, this actually got me thinking on other natural ways without side-effects that can be used to tackle this devastating menace to humanity.
 But before delving into these nature’s ways of dealing with dementia, let’s take a glance at what dementia is all about.
 So a quick question is; what is dementia?

 Toh et al., (2016) define dementia as a neurocognitive disease that is marked by a progressive decline in mental abilities including learning, orientation, understanding, memory, language and perception.
 A cognitive diseases that is most interchangeably used together with dementia is Alzheimer’s disease.
 Alzheimer’s disease is also a progressive mental disease that is named after German physician Aloes Alzheimer in 1906.
 Since both diseases are related to the progressive neurological decline, one can argue that both diseases are the same.